Managing Director of Foresight, and Associate Professor and Visiting Scholar in the Media-X Program, DISCERN, and Stanford University

 Bob Evans is chief communications officer for Oracle.
 He joined the company in May 2012, reporting to Larry Ellison.
 Evans oversees the company's public relations and analyst relations teams, and helps articulate Oracle's strategic directions, the wide range of business value Oracle creates for its customers and partners, and the company's unique competitive advantages.
 Before joining Oracle, Evans was a tech-industry analyst and commentator, as well as a media/content executive.
 You can follow him on Twitter at @bobevansIT.

-Senior Vice President, Global Cloud Go-to-Market, Oracle
+Senior Vice President, Global Cloud Go-to Market and Product Business Groups, Oracle

 Shawn Price is senior vice president, Global Cloud Go-to-Market for Oracle.
 Price is a proven leader in building and transforming cloud companies at scale on a global basis.
 His 20-plus years of experience include leading several companies from founding to successful IPO.
 Most recently Price was the president of SuccessFactors Cloud and his responsibilities expanded to manage all of the SAP cloud portfolio, reporting to the SAP Board of Directors.